ethhub-io/ethhub/ethereum-basics/what-is-ether/store-of-value.md

 Ether, the native currency of the Ethereum network, derives its value from a myriad of different factors.

 Ether is primarily used within the Ethereum network to perform a range of functions.
-Most notably, ether’s functions include: used to pay ethereum transaction fees \(in the form of ‘gas’\) used to participate in ICOs \(or other crowdfunding mechanisms\) used as collateral for a wide range of open finance applications \(MakerDAO, Compound\) can be lent or borrowed \(Dharma\) used to trade crypto-collectibles and other non-fungible tokens \(NFTs\) earned as a reward for completing bounties \(gitcoin\) accepted as payment at certain retailers
+Most notably, ether’s functions include: used to pay Ethereum transaction fees \(in the form of ‘gas’\) used to participate in ICOs \(or other crowdfunding mechanisms\) used as collateral for a wide range of open finance applications \(MakerDAO, Compound\) can be lent or borrowed \(Dharma\) used to trade crypto-collectibles and other non-fungible tokens \(NFTs\) earned as a reward for completing bounties \(gitcoin\) accepted as payment at certain retailers.

 And soon, in Ethereum 2.0 \(Serenity\), users will be able to participate in securing the network by staking their ether and becoming a validator.
 The main tangible value add of a Proof of Stake system is that it locks a substantial amount of the supply of the underlying network asset.
 There are also discussions around introducing a ‘fee-burn’ model where a percentage of ether used to pay gas fees would be ‘burned’ in order to reduce the circulating supply of ether.